Shots fired while investigating Magnolia murder suspect's home, sheriff's office says

 Julian fired at least six shots with what is believed to be a pistol, deputies said.

-Deputies said Julian shot at his girlfriend and her car Wednesday morning as she was trying to drive way from him in Tomball.
+Deputies said Julian shot at his girlfriend and her car Wednesday morning as she was trying to drive away from him in Tomball.

 According to his girlfriend, one of her friends came to pick her up at the Villages on Grant and as they were leaving, Julian started to chase them, investigators said.